What is a bone scan?

 Injection of the radiopharmaceutical:

-- You and your child will be free to leave the department and then return several hours later for the actual imaging.
+You and your child will be free to leave the department and then return 3 to 4 hours later for the actual imaging.
 The technologist will give you an exact time to return for imaging.

 The bone scan:

-- Your child may be asked to change into hospital pajamas and will need to remove jewelry, eyeglasses and any other metal objects that could interfere with the scan.
+Your child may be asked to change into hospital pajamas and will need to remove jewelry and any metal objects that could interfere with the scan.

-- The camera may move slowly around your child's body as pictures are taken.
+The camera does not make any loud noises and may move slowly around your child's body as pictures are taken.

-- It is important that your child remains still during the imaging in order to obtain the best quality images possible.
-If she moves, the images won't be as clear and we'll need to redo the test.
+It is important that your child remains still during the imaging in order to obtain the best quality images possible.
+If he/she moves, the images won't be as clear and we'll need to redo the pictures.

 The number of images obtained and the total imaging time will vary depending on the diagnosis under consideration, although the average imaging time is about one hour.